wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-implicit.md

 ## Okta ASP.NET Core Web API Quickstart

-Now that your users can sign in with the Implicit flow, let's check for authentication on your server.
+Now that your clients can get tokens, let's validate those tokens on your server.

 ### Create a new project